Model theory of differential-henselian pre-$H$-fields: Main results

-\begin{ass}In this section, $K$ and $L$ are pre-$H$-fields with small derivation.\end{ass} In the next results, for an ordered set $S$ we denote the cofinality of $S$ by $\cf(S)$.
-Recall also for \emph{Case 3} the discussion of pc-sequences in \S\ref{sec:prelim}.
+We first combine earlier results to establish the key embedding lemma.
+For an ordered set $S$ we denote the cofinality of $S$ by $\cf(S)$.
+In \textit{Case~2} of the next lemma, recall from \S\ref{sec:16.1} the brief discussion of pc-sequences and the notion ``$\d$-algebraically maximal'', along with its connection to pc-sequences.